repaper/gratis/Arduino/README.md

 ## intro

-A single C file example that toggles between a blank screen and two images
+A single file example that first clears the screen, then toggles between two images.
+This example now includes Energia support so the this will run on both Arduino and LaunchPad.

 ## command

 A command-line example that acceps single character command from the serial port (9600 8N1).
 Functions include XBM upload to FLASH, display image from flash etc.

+Currently this does not yet support Energia. (**TODO**)

 ## libraries